-ECFMG will issue a Form DS2019 for you and for each family member who will accompany you to the United States.
-All documents will be sent to Cleveland Clinic.
-We will forward the Form DS2019 to you via DHL.
+ECFMG will issue a Form DS-2019 for you and for each family member who will accompany you to the United States.
+All documents will be sent to Cleveland Clinic Visa and Immigration Services (VIS) along with instructions and information pertinent to your stay.
+We will forward the Form DS-2019 to you via DHL or FedEx.
+You will report your arrival to ECFMG and they will complete the SEVIS Validation.